AlirezaHabibi1377/Flood-Area-Segmentation-using-U-Net-with-MobileNetV2/README.md

 ## Dataset

 The dataset used is the [Flood Area Segmentation](https://www.kaggle.com/datasets/faizalkarim/flood-area-segmentation) from Kaggle.
-It consists of 290 images and their corresponding self-annotated mask images, which highlight the water regions.
+It consists of 290 images and their corresponding self-annotated mask images, highlighting the water regions.
 The masks were created using Label Studio, an open-source data labeling software.

 ### Dataset Description